-Two decades ago, moviegoers fell in love with New Zealand while watching a certain fantasy trilogy that follows its main characters across Middle-earth in their quest to destroy an all-powerful ring.
+Two decades ago, moviegoers fell in love with New Zealand while watching a fantasy trilogy filmed in awe-inspiring settings around the country.
 Not only did the film franchise just celebrate its 20th anniversary, but New Zealand’s borders are beginning to reopen in May 2022, making it the perfect time to take in the splendor of its cities, lakes and mountains.
 From the wineries of Queenstown to the natural springs of Lake Taupo, here are five places to visit in the lush island country this year.

 Many consider Queenstown to be the adventure capital of New Zealand, where travelers can take in the country’s natural splendor while participating in all types of outdoor activities.
 Winter sports enthusiasts should hit the slopes at the Remarkables mountain range and Coronet Peak.
 The daring should visit Nevis Valley for bungy jumping and the world’s biggest swing, while hikers can trek the 907-meter Queenstown Hill for 360-degree views.
 Visiting one of the area’s many wineries to sample the Pinot Noir, a specialty of the region, is also a must.
 Situated on Lake Wakatipu, travelers can enjoy a stay at Hilton Queenstown Resort & Spa, which offers stunning views and cozy rooms with fireplaces, two excellent restaurants and an on-site award-winning spa to nourish travelers after a day of exploring.